Salesforce Advance Administrator Notes (Sharing Security)

 - Role Hierarchy allows additional users access to records.
 A hierarchy of roles is defined based upon access requirements at record level.
 Each user belongs to a unique role.
 If a role has access to some record, than its parent and ancestors will also have access to this record.
 Roles can be created using the Manager Users menu.
 Roles are used to control record access, where as profiles are used to specify access at object and field level.Public group used in a sharing rule.
 It is used to give access to folders.
 It consists of users, roles or “roles and subordinates”.
 The default Public Group is “Entire Organization”.
 We cannot assign Public Groups to profiles.Another related concept that Salesforce defines is Public group.
 Public group consists of users, roles or “roles and subordinates”.

 - Sharing rule is defined using public groups.
 Record that match certain condition can be assigned to users in public groups using Sharing Rules.
 Sharing rules functionality is available via the menu Sharing Settings.

 - Manual Sharing is used to grant one-off access.
 Manual sharing can be granted by record owner, any one above the owner in role hierarchy and System Administrator.
 Manual sharing is used to handle exception cases where access to a particular record needs to be given to a specific user.
-User can access the ASG CCTV camera.
 There is a Sharing button on the records page.
 This is used to provide manual sharing.
 The Ownership of the record can be transferred to any user who has at least Read permission on the record.